vishalyadav5054/Underdogs-Droidrush/README.md

 # Underdogs-Droidrush
 ## PS: { Smart Hire !!!}
 ## App Name: Get Hired
+   A hiring app that enables the candidate as well as recruiter to look for the correct job and correct candidate hassle free  and contact with each other.
+This is Droidrush Repository of Team Underdogs (Avishkar 2022- Annual Techfest of MNNIT Allahabad).
 ###  Underdogs

 * Team Members Name :